The liar and the thief rejoice in their first year only. –Greek Proverb

 I was shocked at the hostility and coldness of this communication, and how completely uncalled for it was.
 It was obvious Vicky had called this girl in a self-created panic and manipulated her into calling me when she knew she had every opportunity and responsibility to do it herself.
 She had started this, after all.
 Vicky’s “friend” made threats as if I was some kind of physical danger or stalker, a ridiculous irony given the crowd Vicky is courting, the same one she’d made herself so sick with that weekend in her epic alcohol and drug abuse that it was literally not possible to face me the night of our date.

 This woman used my name with great conviction, yet didn’t have the courage or integrity to leave her own.
 I was astounded that after the things she’d said about the place, Vicky would have someone call me from my former work, on a work number.
 I would also like to call your attention, in this post 9/11 world, to the kind of individual that uses the “terror” word whenever it suits their purpose, against whomever they happen to disagree.
 I find this to be a lazy, cheap and manipulative thing to do.
 It is a substitute for real thinking.
 In this case, it was patently dishonest and untrue.
 I was nothing of the sort, and Vicky’s own words indicate it, many times over.
 If anything, and let’s be perfectly honest here, Vicky and her friend were the creeps.
 Vicky started all this, provoked my interest many times and encouraged it at every stage.
 I welcomed this, but manipulating this other person in the way she did just to avoid her own responsibility was hurtful and cheap.
 Whatever Vicky had to do to me, I would have accepted it.
-Bringing another person into it however, with whom I have no karma, no connection and no interest, was sleazy and low.
-It was the kind of behavior Vicky herself had indicated she disliked so much.
+Bringing another person into it however, with whom I have no karma, no connection and no interest, was sleazy and cheap.
+Her friend’s false surety and forcefulness, despite knowing very little of the situation, was what Vicky herself had indicated she disliked so much.
 I guess it’s okay when it serves her?
 I’ve known people who grew up in trailer parks who would have behaved with more class.